© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Aberyscir Castle Mound is a scheduled monument protected by Cadw under reference BR021.
 View the official record →

-Aberyscir Castle Mound is a motte dating from the Norman period in the twelfth century, located in Breconshire within the former lordship of Brecknock.
+Aberyscir Castle Mound is a motte-and-bailey earthwork located in Breconshire, Wales, dating to the Norman period following the conquest of South Wales in the late eleventh and twelfth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR021.

 Aberyscir Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Aberyscir Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR021.